crackpawt/crackpawt/README.md

  i block VERY freely, if i block you, its personal and i dont fw ur vibe, or u're just someone i dont wanna interact with lol

-hh/hb ponies that int w me will get blocked/hidden dooonttt caaaareee
+hh/hb ponies that int w me will get blocked/hidden dooonttt caaaareee i can smell u guys through the screen

 w2i mainly cause im offtab alot and or making ponies nd i sit in prsnl chat alot more